Kyiv residents fearful, helpless as Russian troops approach | DW | 01.03.2022

 Long lines at supermarkets, ongoing curfews, nights spent with strangers in underground train stations — DW's Alexander Savitsky reports on life in the Ukrainian capital, Kyiv, amid Russia's continuing military strikes.

-On Monday, Day Five of Russia's massive attack on Ukraine, Kyiv's defenders seemed to have been successful at pushing the Russian attackers back to the outskirts and outer suburbs of the capital of Ukraine.
+It's Monday, Day Five of Russia's massive attack on Ukraine.
+Kyiv's defenders seem to have been successful in pushing the Russian attackers back to the outskirts and outer suburbs of the Ukrainian capital.
 Inside the city, the Ukrainian military is hunting for Russian saboteurs.

 For civilians, it has come down to basic survival — and not just because of the military strikes rocking their city.
 For the first time in decades, there's a shortage of medicines, bread and other basic food in the city.